MileneCV/Sales_Predictions---project-1-/README.md

 ![sales_predictions](week17_lime_low_rf.jpg)

 ### Interpret what features most heavily influenced the predictions, according to LIME.¶
+For high sales:

-For high sales, we can see if the outlet is supermarket type 3, was established in 1985, is OUT027 and has high price (ITEM_MRP) pushes the prediction to a higher sales with Linear Regression model and Random Forest.
-With Linear Regression also with the outlet is medium size increase the sales.
+The prediction for higher sales is influenced by several factors.
+If the outlet is a Supermarket Type 3, was established in 1985, is identified as OUT027, and has a high Item_MRP (price), these features push the prediction towards higher sales in both the Linear Regression and Random Forest models.
+In the Linear Regression model, an additional feature—having a medium-sized outlet—also increases sales.

+For low sales:

-For low sales, we can see if the outlet is Grocery Store and has low Item_MRP push the sales to low values.
-With Linear Regression with outlet is OUT019 decrease the sales and with Random Forest sell frozen foods decrease sales.
+If the outlet is a Grocery Store and has a low Item_MRP, this pushes the sales prediction lower.
+In the Linear Regression model, if the outlet is identified as OUT019, this decreases sales.
+In the Random Forest model, selling frozen foods also lowers sales predictions.

 ## Recommendations: